TPLMaps/TPLMapsAndroidSdkSamples/docs/Places.md

                 .build();
 ```

-   - Intialize a local reference of `OnSearchResult` interface OR implement it your activity class.
+   - Initialize a local reference of `OnSearchResult` interface OR implement it your activity class.
 You will get responses in their respective callback methods.
 For example,
 ``` java
 OnSearchResult callback = new OnSearchResult() {